-In 2019, Cnova's continued elevated growth combined with a strong increase in profitability once again showed the relevance of its strategic shift towards a platform model that it accelerated throughout the year.
+In 2020, Cnova's continued elevated growth combined with a strong increase in profitability once again showed the relevance of its strategic shift towards more marketplace and a better product mix throughout the year.

 Cnova plans on carrying on its transformation, focusing on growth and profitability.